 Unfortunately, tongue fat is distributed throughout the tongue muscle, and not concentrated in a specific location.
 So, liposuction is not a viable treatment.

 This may be why throat exercises that target the muscles of the upper airway can help with obstructive sleep apnea.

-It is believed that regular exercises involving the tongue, soft palate and lateral pharyngeal wall significantly improves OSA.
+It is believed that regular exercises involving the tongue, soft palate, and lateral pharyngeal wall significantly improve OSA.

 Playing a wind instrument

-Patients with moderate OSAS spent 3 months of daily (30 minutes) with oropharyngeal exercises.
+Patients with moderate OSAS spent 3 months daily (30 minutes) with oropharyngeal exercises.

 They found that these exercises significantly reduced the severity and symptoms and represents a promising treatment for OSAS.

 Before you can decide on treatment, you need to discover if you have sleep apnea.
 The breathing pauses happen during sleep and most people with sleep apnea have no idea they even have it.

 - Nighttime snoring